 Once you’ve gone past the main entrance to Fengchia University, watch for Seaside Republic on a corner on the right side.
 It does grilled prawns, but what you really come for its their cute, whale-shaped to-go boxes of small clams (蛤蜊).
-One whale goes for NT 85.
+One whale goes for NT 90.

 There are four flavor choices available: Sea Flavor (大海原味), Black Pepper (濃厚系黑胡椒), Garlic (大片黑蒜), or Ginger (御百邪老薑).
-These small clams are ubiquitous in Taiwan – they won’t fill you up by any means (more room in your tummy to try other things), but they are miniature flavor bombs.
+These small clams are ubiquitous in Taiwan – they won’t fill you up by any means (more room in your tummy to try other things!), but they are miniature flavor bombs.
 Make sure to drink the juice in each clam shell.

 Yu Pin-Yuan Binghuo Tangyuan (御品元冰火湯圓-台中逢甲店)

-For something sweet and special at Fengchia Night Market, try these dessert shop.
+For something sweet and special at Fengchia Night Market, try this famous dessert shop.
 Their specialty is binghuo tangyuan.
 Binghuo (冰火) means “iced fire” while tangyuan (湯圓) are little chewy balls or glutinous rice associated with the Lantern Festival in Taiwan.